Going Platinum: Diary of a Masochist

 Ask your stylist to use Olaplex during each salon visit.
 This three-step hair treatment is recommended during any chemical process in order to protect the structural integrity of the hair, ensuring as little damage as possible by working to rebuild broken bonds on a molecular level.
 Since you'll be blowin' some serious dough as it is, you might as well do yourself a favor and pick up Olaplex No. 3 either online or at your local salon in order to maintain your in-salon Olaplex service.

 You'll also need THIS!

 Purple shampoo is an absolute must for those with grey or icy blonde hair, as it combats and neutralizes the yellow tones that sometimes tend to peek through.
 Although I've used a few different brands in the past, I think my current favorite has to be JOICO's Color Balance Purple Shampoo — it's deliciously thick and super rich in color.
-While it certainly isn't necessary to use more than a couple times a week, I prefer to lather it in during every hair wash, typically letting it sit for about 3-5 minutes in order to maintain a slightly metallic-looking white-blonde.
+While it certainly isn't necessary to use more than a couple times a week, I prefer to lather it in during every hair wash, typically letting it sit for a minute or two in order to maintain a slightly metallic-looking white-blonde.

 Say "farewell" to all heat styling tools.

 If my readers were to take away just one piece of advice from this post, let it be this: immediately retire all heat styling tools upon going platinum.
 The breakage that your hairdryer and curling wand will undoubtedly cause to your already compromised hair is simply not worth it.
 I learned this the devastatingly hard way.
 And since we're on the topic—be sure to schedule a good trim on a regular basis to keep your hair looking healthy and vibrant.
 It makes all the difference.
 Between trimming my dead ends and embracing my bedhead by going heat-free, I am now on the road to a strong recovery!!!